SAP-samples/btp-kyma-multitenant-extension/documentation/appendix/enable-odata-of-s4hana/README.md

 10. Copy the URL and save it for the next step to test the API.
 The URL is of the format: `https://<your S/4 hostname>-api.s4hana.ondemand.com/sap/opu/odata/sap/API_BUSINESS_PARTNER`

-> *Hint:* If you want to define a destination for the **Communication Arrangement User**, check if you need the URL with or without the path `/sap/opu/odata/sap/API_BUSINESS_PARTNER`.
-It depends on how the destination configuration in the customer subaccount.
+> *Hint:* Later on by defining a destination consuming this OData V2 API, you will need to insert the URL.
+Based on you application implementation you may insert the path  `/sap/opu/odata/sap/API_BUSINESS_PARTNER` direcly in the URL of the destination or in the application code.

 Result: You have created a communication arrangement for the Business Partner API using scenario SAP_COM_0008 so that the Business Partner OData Rest API can be accessed externally from SAP Cloud Platform